Python SDK

 Actuators#

 Actuators allow us to interact with the Duckiematrix environment.
-The Duckiebots have wheel motors to control the two wheels and LEDs to visually communicate with humans and other Duckiebots.
+Duckiebots have wheel motors to control the two wheels and LEDs to visually communicate with humans and other Duckiebots.

 Wheels driver#